 As a member of the ISM, I am guided by all of their policies on safeguarding.

-- My current DBS Enhanced Disclosure Certificate is on permanent display in my Teaching Studio
+- My current DBS Enhanced Disclosure Certificate is on permanent display in my Studio.

-- Adult students are very welcome to bring a friend or partner to lessons if they wish to do so.
+- Adult students are very welcome to bring a friend or partner to lessons if they wish to.

-If you have any questions or concerns, please feel free to contact either myself or my wife Louise.
+If you have any questions, comments or concerns, please feel free to discuss them with me.

-This Policy is written by Andrew Eales and copyright © 2012, revised 2017 Keyquest Music.
+This Policy is written and revised by Andrew Eales and copyright © 2017 Keyquest Music.